fogzot/linuxday2019/README.md

-# linuxday2019
-LinuxDay 2019 slides and example app
+## LinuxDay 2019 slides and example app

+All code in this repository is in the public domain.

+The slides are distributed under the Creative Commons BY-SA 4.0 license.